 - Indulge in feasts before being lulled to sleep by Mediterranean breezes

 Definitely take the optional hot air balloon trip over Cappadocia at sunrise.
-Then stay overnight with a local family and watch a Whirling Dervish performance – a group of men who have dedicated themselves to a life of poverty and spinning around.
+Watch a Whirling Dervish performance – a group of men who have dedicated themselves to a life of poverty and spinning around (optional).

 - Enjoy free time to experience Göreme’s nightlife

 - Perhaps attend a traditional Whirling Dervish 'Sema' performance

 - drive time today is appx 7 hours

 - Visit the underground city of Derinkuyu – a man-made marvel that descends 60m below the surface

 Today we travel to Darende (Driving time 5 hours), en route we take a walk to the waterfalls of Gunpinar, a picturesque and tranquil place.
 Try some local fish and take in same in local nature.
 Overnight in Darende and sample the local speciality dried apricot.Breakfast

 Today we drive (appx 7 hours) across the stunning Eastern Taurus Mountains to Kahta.

 Experience local life at a homestay in Kahta.
 Enjoya feast prepared by our friendly hosts and learn about the local cultureBreakfast | Dinner

 Stare into the eyes of the colossal stone heads atop Mt Nemrut (also known as Nemrut Dagi) and have the camera ready for some stunning sunset shots.
 These creations adorn the tomb of King Antiochus, a warlord and king who lived thousands of years ago.Breakfast